ARMmbed/uvisor/README.md

 This version of the uVisor is an early technology preview with an **incomplete implementation of the security features** of the final product.
 Future versions of uVisor will add these functions.

-> Due to a re-structuring of the uVisor sources for greater portability, the current head of uVisor does not support LED blinking upon fault — you can find [more information here](https://github.com/ARMmbed/uvisor/issues/160)

 Some of the open uVisor issues in progress are listed here:

 * [Known issues](https://github.com/ARMmbed/uvisor/issues?q=is%3Aopen+is%3Aissue+label%3Aissue)